vincentmakes/ComfoSense-Touch/README.md

 * Specifically the Waveshare ESP32S3 4 inch Touch display Dev Board (contains an embedded CAN transceiver): https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4

-Not tested yet but I have found in a service manual that the Comfonet can deliver 12V at up to 400mA which is 4.8W Our device consumes at best 1.2W so that should be plenty which means is can be connected directly in place of the ComfoSense C67
+Not tested yet but I have found in a service manual that the Comfonet can deliver 12V at up to 400mA which is 4.8W Our device consumes at best 1.2W (measured) so that should be plenty which means is can be connected directly in place of the ComfoSense C67
 <img width="902" height="309" alt="Screenshot 2025-10-11 at 14 16 59" src="https://github.com/user-attachments/assets/860e895b-08bd-40b6-a3f8-3b2253ed920b" />
 (source: https://zehnderamerica.com/resources/comfoair-q-installer-manual/)
 Another manual mentions 150mA max which means 1.8W and is a bit close to the limit but would still work,especially with the screen a bit dimmed